Your browser lacks required capabilities. Please upgrade it or switch to another to continue.

 Or return to [[start|Start]].

 //Tip: Google Images can search just for images that are okay to use.
-Click "Tools", then "Usage Rights" and "Labeled for reuse".//
+Click "Tools", then "Usage Rights" and "Creative Commons licenses".//

 <img src=gimg.png>